-H. Right to Complain
+H. Right to Voice Concerns3

-Students or the parent/guardian who believe that actions or inactions of the school officials are not in their best interests may present complaints via written (preferred method) or verbal notice to teachers, counselors, or school administrators who shall make themselves available or schedule appointments to hear these complaints.
+Students or the parent/guardian who believe that actions or inactions of the school officials are not in their best interests may present complaints via written (preferred method) or

-&lt;sup>3 This section does not apply to situations involving violations of conduct that result in suspensions from school, reassignments, or expulsion recommendations.
+3 This section does not apply to situations involving violations of conduct that result in suspensions from school, reassignments, or expulsion recommendations.
 For information on the right to appeal a short-term suspension from school to the Division Superintendent, see Chapter II.C.4.d. of this regulation.
 For information on the right to appeal to the School Board a long-term suspension from school, a school reassignment decision, or an expulsion recommendation, see the current version of Policy 2611, Procedures for Hearings and Appeals to School Board.
 This section does not apply to situations involving reports of allegations of sexual harassment within the scope of Title IX's prohibition against sex discrimination.
 For information on reporting sexual harassment, see Regulation 2118.